wf-bacterial-genomes documentation

 ii.
 Polishing

-The draft assembly from flye is then polished using Medaka.
+The draft assembly from flye is then polished using medaka.
 This step will attempt to correct any errors that were introduced during the de-novo assembly process.

 2b.
 Variant calling mode